'Spice Pooja' by Martine Fougeron : Artist's Commission, 2013.

 I set the bottle on my Lalique bowl which served as a pedestal.
 One assistant was passing the spices and the other was delicately pouring them over the bottle.The pooja lasted short of five minutes but the orchestration was so intense that it seemed like an hour.
 There was only one pooja.

 I wanted one unbroken slow sensual take with the noble ingredients emanating from a higher plane and reverently adorning the bottle with a shower of spices -a metaphor for the worship of one's self-.
-I filmed the 'Spice Pooja' as I performed the ceremony for Manjoor Estate, as an inaugural blessing on December 6, 2012."
+I filmed the 'Spice Pooja' as I performed the ceremony for Manjoor Estate, as an inaugural blessing.

 Sara Bengur Peshtamals' by Martine Fougeron: Artist's Commission, 2014.

-The 3 minute artist's video written and directed by Martine Fougeron was commissioned by Sara Bengur - the New York based interior designer- who went back to her Turkish roots and designed a line of peshtamal towels-.
+The 3 minute artist's video written and co-directed by Martine Fougeron and Nicolas de Mones was commissioned by Sara Bengur - the New York based interior designer- who went back to her Turkish roots and designed a line of peshtamal towels-.
 A 'Peshtamal' is a traditional Turkish hand-woven towel.
 She conceived them to be more than just great towels for your home or the beach but as companions which you can wear as wraps, pareos, sarongs, bathrobes, shawls or scarves.

 "I wanted the video to demonstrate the use of the peshtamal towel in a fun and stylish manner -and yet be demonstrative of the multiple adoptions a long and elegant cotton companion could have-.